Federal Judge Blocks Medicaid Work Requirements In Kentucky

 The judge pointed out that Azar did not mention that 95,000 people could lose coverage under the plan — an oversight that he called "glaring."

-A number of health policy experts praised the ruling which they've described as "scathing" and "savage."
+A number of health policy experts praised the ruling, which they've described as "scathing" and "savage."

 "The court made the right decision," says Elizabeth Lower-Basch, director of income and work supports at the Center for Law and Social Policy.
 "It found that HHS did not even consider the basic question of whether the waiver would harm the core Medicaid goal of providing health coverage, and it prohibits Kentucky from implementing it until HHS makes such an assessment."

-Gov. Bevin filed a counter lawsuit in February, and has threatened to dismantle Kentucky's Medicaid expansion if the courts do not allow him to add the work requirement.
+Bevin filed a counter lawsuit in February and has threatened to dismantle Kentucky's Medicaid expansion if the courts do not allow him to add the work requirement.

-HHS approved Gov. Bevin's request to change Kentucky's Medicaid program in January.
-It requires "able-bodied" Medicaid recipients to either find work, do job training or do volunteer work to be eligible for medical benefits.
+HHS approved Bevin's request to change Kentucky's Medicaid program in January.
+It requires "able bodied" Medicaid recipients to either find work, do job training or do volunteer work to be eligible for medical benefits.
 It was the first state to get such approval, after Seema Verma, the administrator of the Centers for Medicare and Medicaid Services, said she would look favorably on such proposals.

-Verma said in a statement that she's disappointed by the decision.
+Verma said in a statement that she is disappointed by the decision.

 "States are the laboratories of democracy and numerous administrations have looked to them to develop and test reforms that have advanced the objectives of the Medicaid program.
 The Trump Administration is no different."